PennyLaneAI/pennylane/doc/development/adding_operators.rst

                 "do_flip": do_flip
             }

-            # can turn into Wires objects here, or use other Iterables
+            # We can turn into Wires objects here to use addition
+            # Alternatively, we can work with the raw input and rely on ``super``
+            # to turn the wires into a Wires object.
             all_wires = qml.wires.Wires(wire_rot) + qml.wires.Wires(wire_flip)

             super().__init__(angle, wires=all_wires, do_queue=do_queue, id=id)